TextBox — Smart UI JavaScript API

 "off"

-<smart-text-box input-purpose='on'></smart-text-box>
+<smart-text-box input-purpose="on"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let inputPurpose = textbox.inputPurpose;
+const inputPurpose = el.inputPurpose;

 Specifies the height (in pixels) for each list item when rendering the list.